 We use RocketChat for communication and Google Hangouts™ for screen sharing between developers.
 Our development planning and prioritization is done in JIRA, and we take longer running discussions/decisions to the mailing list.

-The project’s maintainers are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Project’s Technical Steering Committee (TSC).
+The project’s maintainers are responsible for reviewing and merging all patches submitted for review and they guide the over-all technical direction of the project within the guidelines established by the Hyperledger Technical Steering Committee (TSC).

 Becoming a maintainer¶

 This project is managed under an open governance model as described in our charter.
 Projects or sub-projects will be lead by a set of maintainers.
 New sub-projects can designate an initial set of maintainers that will be approved by the top-level project’s existing maintainers when the project is first approved.
 The project’s maintainers will, from time-to-time, consider adding or removing a maintainer.
 An existing maintainer can submit a change set to the MAINTAINERS.rst file.
-If there are less than eight maintainers, a majority of the existing maintainers on that project are required to merge the change set.
-If there are more than eight existing maintainers, then if five or more of the maintainers concur with the proposal, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
-Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or consistently demonstrating poor judgement.
+A nominated Contributor may become a Maintainer by a majority approval of the proposal by the existing Maintainers.
+Once approved, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group.
+Maintainers may be removed by explicit resignation, for prolonged inactivity (3 or more months), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
 A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.

 Note: Each source file must include a license header for the Apache Software License 2.0.
 See the template of the license header.

 We have tried to make it as easy as possible to make contributions.
 This applies to how we handle the legal aspects of contribution.
 We use the same approach—the Developer’s Certificate of Origin 1.1 (DCO)—that the Linux® Kernel community uses to manage code contributions.